Meet and Move

 Meet and Move is my philosophy and technique of persuasion and negotiation.
 Persuasion is the act of influencing another person's attitude and behavior.
 To accomplish this, it is important to understand the other person’s beliefs, intentions, and motivations.
 The purpose of negotiation is to achieve a positive outcome between two or more people.
 Working toward a win-win solution.
 While this may not always be possible, it should be the desired outcome.

 Before you can effectively persuade or negotiate with team members, you need to understand their aims and interests.
 Further, you need to consider their attitudes, knowledge, and level of interpersonal skills.
 Meeting others in their thought process helps you navigate through the communication maze.
 It helps if they will agree to small requests that align with their interests.
 Then, you both can move on to larger issues.
 Suggest ideas but be prepared for them to say “No”.
-Many times, “no” just means you haven’t communicated adequately to reach a shared level of understanding.
+Many times, “no” just means you haven’t communicated to reach a shared level of understanding.

 Don't take resistance personally.
 If team members resist your idea, they are not rejecting you personally.
-Resistance is an indirect expression of an underlying concern, perhaps loss of control or another obligation.
+Resistance is an indirect expression of an underlying concern, loss of control, or another obligation.
 Our job is to seek clarification by asking questions and making statements that will help bring the underlying concerns to the surface.